Pairman/Xdclassroom/README.md

 # Xdclassroom
 Permanant classroom live URLs.
-For study use only, comes with absolutely no warranty.
+For study use only, comes with absolutely no warranty and responsibility.

 # URLs
 ## A